 The DIC displays are shown in the center of the instrument cluster in the Info app.
-See Instrument Cluster (Uplevel) ⇔ 96 Instrument Cluster (Base Level) ⇔ 94.
+See Instrument Cluster (Uplevel) ⇒ 94 or Instrument Cluster (Base Level) ⇒ 92.
 The displays show the status of many vehicle systems.

-< or > : Press to move left or right between

-the interactive display zones in the cluster.
+< or > : Press to move left or right between the interactive display zones in the cluster.
 Press the thumbwheel to select.

-$\Lambda$ or V : Use the thumbwheel to scroll up or down in a list.
+\wedge or \vee : Use the thumbwheel to scroll up or down in a list.
 Press the thumbwheel to select.